Sophiaalbarran/portfolio-ma2003b/portafolio-summary/PORTAFOLIO_OVERVIEW.md

 ---

-## 3) When to use each multivariate technique — Practical guidance
+## When to use each multivariate technique

 Use the technique that matches the project goal and data structure.
 Here are practical rules of thumb: